 “If you’re trying to scare him, it’s not working.
 Stop exaggerating already.
 From now on, no more horsing around in front of the others, okay?”

 Ehlo turned back to Jacky.
 “What are you talking about?”

-“To avoid from being misunderstood in the future, let’s just drop all the side talks and codes in front of the others.
+“To avoid being misunderstood in the future, let’s just drop all the side talks and codes in front of the others.
 And stop saying how madly in love I am with Sonia.
 It’s not funny anymore.
-I’ll knock if off with teasing you and Qiao too if it helps.”
+I’ll knock it off with teasing you and Qiao too if it helps.”